R.E

 We believe that Religious Education is a subject for all pupils regardless of their ability, background and personal beliefs.
 It is of paramount importance to us that Religious Education is taught sensitively and our curriculum promotes open-mindedness.
 We aim to develop children’s understanding of world faiths by exploring the similarities and differences between a range of faiths, but always still having a strong sense of our Christian beliefs.
 RE plays a significant role in developing children’s spiritual, moral, social and cultural development and pupil’s understanding of diversity.
 In our RE lessons we ensure that children discuss challenging questions including about the meaning of life, beliefs about God, practices of a range of religions and their beliefs, and the difference between right and wrong.

-Our RE curriculum is designed to inspire learners and encourage them to explore, engage and reflect on a wide range of faiths.
+At St Chad’s Church of England Primary School, Religious Education plays an important role, along with all other curriculum areas, particularly PSHE and the teaching of British Values, in promoting the spiritual, moral, social and cultural development of our children.
 Religious Education is an essential area of study which ensures that children are prepared for the diverse world that we live in.
-It is of paramount importance to us, as a school, that our children are taught religious tolerance, and the best way to ensure this is by providing a knowledge rich curriculum which challenges any misconceptions the children may have
+It is of paramount importance to us, as a school, that our children are taught religious tolerance, and we firmly believe the best way to ensure this is by providing a knowledge rich curriculum which challenges any misconceptions the children may have.

-Staff use a ‘hands on’ approach to learning in RE lessons.
-Children handle religious artefacts and they are taught the importance of doing so respectfully.
+Our children begin their religious education journey in the Early Years department.
+A mixture of adult led input activities and enhanced provision activities are planned to teach and assess children in the moment.
+Children are encouraged to develop a foundation of enquiry skills that will help support their journey throughout school life.
+From Year 1 onwards RE is taught as weekly sequenced lessons.
+Children are provided with opportunities to handle religious artefacts and they are taught the importance of doing so respectfully.
 Children are also provided with opportunities to meet visitors from different faiths and the school has strong links with our local church Holy Trinity.
 Visitors from other denominations of Christianity are also warmly welcomed and encouraged.
 Where visits are not possible, videos and internet research are used to enhance children’s learning.

 Much of the impact of RE will be evident through the voice of our pupils.
 Termly pupil conference meetings/deep dives are held whereby the RE lead can question the pupils to measure and assess the impact of our teaching and learning in RE.